vercel/next.js/contributing.md

    ```
    git checkout -b MY_BRANCH_NAME
    ```
-3. Install yarn:
+3. Install pnpm:
    ```
-   npm install -g yarn
+   npm install -g pnpm
    ```
 4. Install the dependencies with:
    ```
-   yarn
+   pnpm install
    ```
 5. Start developing and watch for code changes:
    ```
-   yarn dev
+   pnpm run dev
    ```
-6. In a new terminal, run `yarn types` to compile declaration files from TypeScript.
+6. In a new terminal, run `pnpm run types` to compile declaration files from TypeScript.

    _Note: You may need to repeat this step if your types get outdated._